The Nitrogen Bases Are Held Together by Hydrogen Bonds

 Specificity of Base Pairing

 The specificity of base pairing is one of the most remarkable features of DNA.
 Adenine and thymine form two hydrogen bonds, while cytosine and guanine form three.
-Plus, this difference in the number of hydrogen bonds contributes to the overall stability of the DNA molecule.
+Still, this difference in the number of hydrogen bonds contributes to the overall stability of the DNA molecule.
 The stronger bonding between cytosine and guanine makes regions of DNA rich in these bases more stable, which can be important for certain biological functions.

-Let's talk about the Importance of Hydrogen Bonds in DNA Function
+The Importance of Hydrogen Bonds in DNA Function

 Stability and Flexibility